JSpeedie/G2ME-legacy/README.md

 `G2ME -N -M`

 Stands for **N**o-ties.
-This flag takes no arguments. if this flag is used, when printing record data, instead of the standard:
+This flag takes no arguments.
+If this flag is used, when printing record data, instead of the standard:
 "**[wins]**-**[ties]**-**[losses]**", `G2ME` will print
 "**[wins]**-**[losses]**" to accomodate users who participate in an event that